Meteor-Community-Packages/meteor-autoform/README.md

 });
 ```

-Creating insert, update, and delete forms with automatic validation and events
-is now as simple as this:
+Creating an insert form with automatic validation and submission is now as simple as this:

 ```html
 {{#autoForm schema='Books'}}